Summer nights are all about bonfires and roasting marshmallows well after sunset.

 - 20 graham cracker squares, taken from 10 whole graham crackers

-- 7 full size, 1.55 oz each milk chocolate bars, each bar divided into quarters
+- 7 full milk chocolate bars, 1.55 oz each, each bar divided into quarters

 - 10 regular size marshmallows, cut in half horizontally